 Lakes and rivers, aka the original baths, are all over the USA and an important cornerstone to any road trip.
 We can’t lie to you, this is going to be one cold bath, so brace yourself.
 You might prefer to remove buckets of it and have a little rinse as you go rather than dive straight in, but that’s up to you.
 Rivers, especially on a summer’s day, can be a little warmer, especially in the shallow rock pools along the edge.

-Toiletries/Cleanliness: Clean enough for the fishes, clean enough for the humans.
+- Toiletries/Cleanliness: Clean enough for the fish, and clean enough for the humans.
 Bring your own towel and bio-soap.

 Malls, and really any public toilet, can serve in a pinch for a quick wipe down, especially if you can score a toilet with a private sink.
 Keep these quick and to the point, you don’t want a long line forming outside causing irritated customers or suspicious store security.
 It’s not exactly illegal, but a courteous attitude goes a long way to getting you what you want.